Struggling to pay your rent or mortgage

 Rent Arrears Support

 If you are struggling with your rent payments, you may be worried about losing your home.
-It is best to seek advice and help as son as you are unable to pay your rent, or you miss your first rent payment.
+Help and advice is available to prevent the situation getting worse, and it’s important you receive the support you need as soon as possible.

-• contact your landlord and discuss a repayment plan
+• contact your landlord and discuss a repayment plan, reassure them you are taking action to resolve the arrears

-• check the benefit calculator to see if you are eligible for any benefits to increase your income
+• check our benefit calculator to find out if you are eligible for any benefits or financial assistance to increase your income

 Eviction support